Stability of discrete empirical interpolation and gappy proper orthogonal decomposition with randomized and deterministic sampling points: Numerical results

 \subsubsection{Results}

-We compare the errors of various reduced models, which differ in the way the nonlinear term is approximated.
-With ``\qdeim'' and ``\deim'' we denote in the following reduced models that approximate the nonlinear with \qdeim and \deim, respectively, without oversampling.
-Reduced models denoted with ``\odeimd'', ``\odeimc'', and ``\odeime'' approximate the nonlinear terms with the respective oversampling strategies presented in Section~\ref{sec:DetSampling}.
-The reduced models denoted with ``\odeimr'' select the first $\nd$ points with \qdeim and the subsequent $\np - \nd$ points randomly with a uniform distribution in the set of indices $\{1, \dots, \nh\}$ without replacement.
+We compare reduced models that differ in the way the nonlinear term is approximated.
+With ``\qdeim'' we denote the reduced models that approximate the nonlinear terms with \qdeim, which takes $\np = \nd$ sampling points.
+Reduced models that approximate the nonlinear term with \gpod are denoted as ``\odeimd'', ``\odeimr'', ``\odeiml'', and ``\odeime'', respectively, depending on which sampling strategy is used.